MSD Animal Health Modern Slavery Statement 2025

 Our Supply Chain

-During 2023, we worked to detect and address the risks of modern slavery in our supply chain through:
+During 2025, we worked to detect and address the risks of modern slavery in our supply chain

 Expectations: Communicating our expectations of suppliers, including those related to child labour, forced labour, modern slavery and human trafficking.
 We use our Business Partner Code of Conduct (BPCC) to communicate our expectations.
 It has been translated for all countries in which we operate and is posted on our company website.

-Supply Chain Mapping: Conducting supply chain mapping to identify which of our suppliers may present a higher risk of modern slavery.
+Risk Management: Conducting an annual risk analysis to identify suppliers that pose a higher risk of modern slavery.
 As part of this activity, we categorize suppliers based on industry type, country location, and service / commodity.
-We use this information to decide upon the level of due diligence that may be necessary.
+We use this information to decide on the level of due diligence that may be necessary.

-Due Diligence: Performing supplier due diligence, using a risk-based approach.
-We use a supplier Environmental Social & Governance (ESG) questionnaire to gather relevant information from suppliers on how they address the risks of modern slavery.
+Due Diligence: Performing supplier due diligence using a risk-based approach.
+We use a supplier Environmental Social & Governance (ESG) questionnaire to gather information on a variety of topics, including freely chosen employment, child labor, employment practices, employee disclosures, fair treatment, wages, benefits and working hours, as well as health, safety and environmental protection.
 The results and outcomes of supplier due diligence are used to inform our supplier selection and risk management processes.

-Contracts: Seeking assurance from suppliers to respect the requirements set forth in our Business Partner Code of Conduct (BPCC), including those related to modern slavery, through our contracts.
-Our standard contracts contain relevant clauses on compliance, ethical business practice, right to audit, sub-contracting, as well as termination rights.
+Contracts: Seeking contractual assurance from suppliers to respect the requirements set forth in our Business Partner Code of Conduct (BPCC), including those related to modern slavery.
+Our standard contracts contain relevant clauses on compliance, ethical business practices, right to audit, sub-contracting, as well as termination rights.
+Our standard Purchase Order Terms & Conditions also incorporate our supplier expectations, with reference to the BPCC.

 Grievance Mechanisms: Maintaining grievance mechanisms accessible to external stakeholders (including suppliers and other business partners) to allow the reporting of concerns, including any related to modern slavery.
 We expect our suppliers and other business partners to establish their own grievance mechanism to enable the reporting of concerns.

 Response and Remediation: If we discover any evidence of modern slavery in our supply chain, we take immediate action to investigate.
-Where an occurrence of modern slavery is proven to have taken place, we will work collaboratively with the supplier to take necessary corrective actions and provide remedy where required.
+Where an occurrence of modern slavery is proven to have taken place, we will work collaboratively with the supplier to take necessary corrective actions and provide remedy where required to minimize unnecessary adverse impacts on workers and disruptions to our supply chain.

 Oversight & Monitoring: Assigning relationship managers from within our Global Supplier Management Group function to oversee, manage and monitor the performance of key suppliers.
 We continue to hold suppliers accountable for meeting their contractual obligations.

-Engagement: Engaging and seeking input from relevant internal stakeholders, including Global Supplier Management Group, Ethics & Compliance Organization, Legal, Global Safety & Environment and our Office of Corporate Responsibility.
+Engagement: Engaging and seeking input from relevant internal stakeholders, including Global Supplier Management Group, Ethics & Compliance Office, Legal, Global Safety & Environment and Sustainability Strategy & Engagement.

 Training: Providing training to procurement staff that have responsibility for supplier management to help raise awareness of modern slavery.
 Online training is provided on 1) Business Partner Code of Conduct; 2) Mitigating Modern Slavery Risks in Supply Chains; and 3) Third Party Risk Management.